aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/htmlsaveoptions/saveformat/_index.md

 ---
 title: HtmlSaveOptions.SaveFormat
 second_title: Aspose.Words for .NET API Reference
-description: Specifies the format in which the document will be saved if this save options object is used.
+description: HtmlSaveOptions property.
+Specifies the format in which the document will be saved if this save options object is used.
 Can be Html Mhtml Epub Azw3 or Mobi in C#
 type: docs
 weight: 440
 url: /net/aspose.words.saving/htmlsaveoptions/saveformat/